Shoaib-Saikat/GenInfoSync/README.md

   - Requests: Utilized for API integration, facilitating the shortening of lengthy URLs.

 ## Impact
-GenInfoSync-Project significantly streamlines the process of gene data submission, minimizing human labor and expediting the creation of an extensive genetic disease database for researchers and practitioners.
+GenInfoSync significantly streamlines the process of gene data submission, minimizing human labor and expediting the creation of an extensive genetic disease database for researchers and practitioners.

 **Note:** The runtime duration is subject to variation based on internet speed, independent of the specificities of the PC.